top of page

 Church of the Two Worlds Washington DC

-wedding dress, the one you've been moving from place to place all these years.
+been moving from place to place all these years.
 She says that it’s time for it to go.”
-Guilty as charged, I’ve been dragging around the old size 4 cocktail dress that I'd worn for my wedding for eons, never mentioning it to anyone and forgetting about it myself until my dearly-departed mother reminded me that I still had it.
+Guilty as charged, I’ve been dragging around the old size four cocktail dress that I'd worn for my wedding for eons, never mentioning it to anyone and forgetting about it myself until my dearly-departed mother reminded me that I still had it.

 The next Sunday my husband was spending the day with his parents, over from England to celebrate his thirtieth birthday, so I moseyed over to the Church of the Two Worlds.